San Francisco Bay Area

 Starts FromPrices may vary based on the room and length of lease

 The Tenderloin community is a contributor to the Uptown Tenderloin Historic District.
 Designed by Smith O’Brien, it was built as Burns Hammam Baths.
 The property was identified as a potential landmark for LGBTQ History in San Francisco.
-Now lies a coliving community filled with 58 units across 5 floors, with a lounge and kitchen on every floor.
-Artful mosaics, restored brickwork, intricate exterior details and elegant mood lighting are just a few of the design elements that give a nod to the building’s past life as a colorful and diverse gathering place for San Francisco’s leisure-seekers.
+Now lies a coliving community filled with 58 units across 5 floors.
+Artful mosaics, restored brickwork, intricate exterior details and elegant mood lighting are just a few of the design elements that give a nod to the building’s past life as a colorful and diverse gathering place for San Franciscans.

 Demystifying Dishes: The Perfect Hollandaise